jac3km4/latentspace/README.md

 Legend: 🐥 complete, 🐣 partially implemented, 🥚 not available yet

 - 🐥 txt2img
-- 🥚 img2img and inpainting
+- 🐣 img2img and inpainting
-- 🐥 support CUDA and TensorRT inference
+- 🐥 CUDA and TensorRT accelerated inference
-    - txt2img runs in ~2 seconds for a 512x512 image on modern Nvidia hardware!
+    - txt2img completes in ~2 seconds for a 512x512 image on modern Nvidia hardware
 - 🐥 fp32 and fp16 models
-    - fp16 models can be used to save space and memory
+    - fp16 models can be leveraged to save space and memory
 - 🐣 support different schedulers
     - Euler, EulerAncestral and LMS for now
 - 🐥 long prompt weighting